 School condition allocations (SCA) and devolved formula capital (DFC) allocations up to 2019, including the healthy pupils capital funding for 2018 to 2019.

-Details of school capital funding allocations for 2015 to 2018 for:
+Details of school capital funding allocations for:

 - local authorities and local-authority-maintained schools